vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 ated in larpal District on the south side of the Krsnā river 50 miles from lırsnā station).
 There are numerous lingas here including the famous Mallikarjuda (10 L I 92 155), one of the twelve Jyotirlagas, many are Damed in L I, 92 147-166 Vide V 85, 18-20 (Mahadeva witb Umā is there), v5 77 28, M 13 31 (Des i is called Mādbavi he.e), ISI 28 (one of the eight main strastbioas), 188.

 79 (one tripura of Banāsura burat by Rudra fell here), P I. 15 68-69 (same story as in M 188), Ago: 113 4 (Gauri, assuming the form of Lalṣmi practised penance here).
 Pargiter (p 290 a) does not correctly interpret Ag , K II 20 35 (śrāddba most efficacious here), II, 37 13-14 (religious suicide allowed bere), P. I 39 17, VI 20, 15 (a great place for yogins and those practising penance) It is a Saltalsetra acc. to Bār.
 S. III 124.
 The Mālati madhava mentions it several times Vide E I XX p 9, E I IV p.
-193 (Chikkalla plate of Visnukandia Vikramendravarman ).
+193 (Chikkalla plate of Viṣṇukandia Vikramendravarman ).
 In the Nāgārjunikogda Inscription F of about 3rd century A, D edited by Dr Vogel, Sriparvala is mentioned (E I, vol XX p 1 at p 23), B (a linga in VS) Ag 112 4, C (uader

 Narmadā), Ag 113.3 Śrīpatitirtha--(srāddha bere leads to